-When you’re trying to make smart money decisions, you’ll be tempted to buy everything used.
+When you’re paying off debt or building up your emergency fund, you’ll be tempted to buy everything used.
 And that’s a great thing.

-Yard sales and Craigslist and eBay can be your best friends.
-But, sometimes, buying used can get you in trouble.
+Yard sales, Craigslist and eBay can be your best friends.
+But sometimes, buying used can get you in trouble.
 You might save a little money now, but you’ll pay a lot more in the long run.

 So when should you buy new, and when should you buy used?